St Cyres School: Cyres Sound

 Hopkin, who is now a music teacher at the school.
 During school hours, pupils run their own live shows, pre-recorded shows are broadcast in the evening and weekends, including educational programmes produced by teachers.
 The genre of music is Pop/Rock although specialist shows are also broadcast.

+SCTV - St Cyres Television

+On 23 March 2013, St Cyres School created a YouTube channel under the name of SCTV - St Cyres Television.
+The channel contains a wide variety of videos, typically uploading videos based around the current events happening in the school, such as sports day and awards evening videos.
+The channel also uploads the occasional humorous video, notably the St Cyres Teachers Baked Bean Challenge, which helped raise money for the Children In Need Foundation 2019.
+The channel is primarily managed by Richard Hopkin.

 Curriculum

 Welsh Baccalaureate

 St Cyres has been one of the leading pioneer centres for the introduction and development of the Welsh Baccalaureate Qualification and was one of the first schools to offer the course at Advanced Level (A Level) in Wales.
 St Cyres was also one of the first schools to offer the qualification at Intermediate level (GCSE).

 School badge

 The school badge consists of a quartered shield depicting: